 Eight medium high risks have also been identified.
-In summary and in no particular order, these relate to: a serious injury to a member of staff whilst at work; a delay in the planned national communications project; insufficient grant funding to continue to deliver fire prevention activities; disruption to purchasing activity as a result of Brexit; the inherent risks associated with diversification of services and involvement in partnership projects; ineffective corporate communications and maintaining operational consistency with other UK Fire and Rescue Services.
+In summary and in no particular order, these relate to: a serious injury to a member of staff whilst at work; a disruption to normal services due to exceptional circumstances (Brexit, climate change); impact of an ageing workforce profile; a delay in the planned national communications project; insufficient grant funding to continue to deliver fire prevention activities; the importance for service delivery of a fit and healthy workforce; ineffective management of workforce information and maintaining operational consistency with other UK Fire and Rescue Services.

-With planned countermeasures it is anticipated that four would remain at medium high risk level, and three would reduce to medium low risk level and one would reduce to a low level risk.
+With planned countermeasures it is anticipated that five would remain at medium high risk level, and three would reduce to a medium low risk level.

-V. Medium low risk:
+V. Medium low risk